tumile/spring-spa-todos/README.md

 <img src="https://img.shields.io/badge/awesome%20%F0%9F%98%84-100%25-brightgreen">

 This project is a full-stack demo of the good old todo list application.
-Powered by Spring 🍃 on the backend and React ⚛️ on the frontend.
+Powered by Spring 🍃 and React ⚛️.

 ## Authentication